 STEP 2 - Once "User Flow" finalised - Now I am ready for Wireframing.
 I use Axure Tool for High Fidelity Prototyping.
 I freeze maximum interaction and gesture in wireframing and never forgot to add developer’s notes, which always help them to experience the product prototype.

 STEP 3 - Now It's time to create a Brand.
-For Branding, I design stunning and eye-catching LOGO and always provide brand guidelines which help my client to control their Brand.
+For Branding, I design stunning and eye-catching LOGO and always provide brand guidelines that help my client to control their Brand.

 The guidelines are usually presented in a book format that covers how your brand works and how the different elements of your brand work together to form your brand identity.
 Brand guidelines should really be used as a tool to keep your brand consistent.